Technology-Notes/zacmanchester-kicksat-wiki/Installing-GNURadio-(Windows).md

 ### 3. Download and Install GNURadio

 Now we're ready to install GNURadio.
 Grab the [Windows binary here](http://files.ettus.com/binaries/gnuradio/gnuradio_v3.7.2.1/gnuradio_3.7.2.1_Win32.exe) and double click.

+### 4. Configure PATH

+The last thing you have to do is add GNURadio's libraries to your system PATH and PYTHONPATH.
+Open the control panel and navigate to "System Properties".
+Under the "Advanced" tab, click the "Environment Variables" button.
+Under "System variables", click "New" and add a variable called "PYTHONPATH" with the value C:\Program Files (x86)\gnuradio\lib\site-packages.